fathom-playground/playground/README.md

 2. A single reviewer can unanimously pass a proposal with a wildcard (each reviewer begins their term with 2)

+Even if you're adventure proposal is rejected, you can iterate on it and apply again at any time.

 --------------

 You can see the current reviewers [here](#reviewers).